harlan-zw/harlanzw.com-vitepress/app/blog/building-unlighthouse/index.md

 Building a package, I knew that this was a useful feature, not just for end-users, but for me as a way to organise logic.

-Having a core which is hookable means you can avoid baking logic in that may be better suited else where.
+Having a core which is hookable means you can avoid baking logic in that may be better suited elsewhere.

 For example, I wanted to make sure that Unlighthouse didn't start for integrations until they visited the page.